ultrabear/LCIF/README.md

   - introduced Bit By Bit (B3) decoder that stream decodes 0002, 0001 decoder not changed

 # CHANGELOG

+### UPDATE 2020-04-26
+- updated 0003 specification file, it is still nowhere near complete but now some groundwork has been laid down

 ### UPDATE 2020-04-10
 - updated README.md